 This radically different mode of enforcement, known as the “clearance model” began in Latin America over 15 years ago.
 Other emerging economies, like Turkey, followed a decade later.
 Many countries in Latin America now have stable CTC systems where a large amount of the data required for VAT enforcement is based on invoices and other key data is harvested (and often pre-approved) directly at the time of the transaction.

 Europe and other countries went through a stage where original VAT invoices could be electronic without changing the basics of the VAT law enforcement model.
 This phase of voluntary e-invoicing without process re-engineering is often known as “post-audit” e-invoicing.
 In a post-audit system, the tax authority has no operational role in the invoicing process relying heavily on periodic reports transmitted by the taxpayer.
 Being able to demonstrate the integrity and authenticity of e-invoices from the moment of issuance until the end of the mandatory storage period is key for trading partners in post audit regimes.

 Largely due to the staggering improvements in revenue collection and economic transparency from countries with existing CTC regimes, countries in Europe, Asia and Africa have also started adopting similar schemes.
 This rapid adoption of CTCs in many additional countries doesn’t follow the same simple path of quick migration of the early adopters.
 In fact, as the trend spreads around the world, it’s becoming increasingly clear there will be many different models adding to the complexity and challenges faced by multinational companies today.

-Download VAT Trends: Toward Continuous Transaction Controls to read more about the ever changing VAT landscape and how global companies can prepare.
+Download VAT Trends: Toward Continuous Transaction Controls to read more about the ever changing VAT landscape, VAT digitization and how global companies can prepare.